seriybeliy11/Grants-Bounty-Tracker/docs/installation.md

 # Installation and Project Setup Guide

-This guide provides a step-by-step instruction on how to install and run the Grant's & Bounties Tracker on your local computer.
+This guide provides a step-by-step instruction on how to install and run the Grants & Bounties Tracker on your local computer.
 The project includes a frontend, an API server, and data parsers that work with GitHub and Redis.

 ## Requirements